matlab-deep-learning/constrained-deep-learning/documentation/AI-Verification-Convexity.md

 non-differentiable point if the network has pre-activations to $relu$ layers that have exact zeros.
 In practice, this is seldom the case.
 The probability of this occurring can be further reduced by offsetting any hypercube or hypercubic grid origin by a small random perturbation.
-If there are any zeros in these pre-activations, lower bounds for hypercubes that contain that vertex can be recomputed using a convex optimization routine instead.
+It is assumed during training, for efficiency of computing bounds during training, that the convex neural network is differentiable everywhere.
+For final post-training analysis, this implementation checks the $relu$ pre-activations for any exact zeros for all vertices.
+If there are any zeros in these pre-activations, lower bounds for hypercubes that contain that vertex are recomputed using an minimization routine.
+As a demonstration that these bounds are correct, in the examples, we also run the minimization optimization routine on every hypercube to show that bounds agree.

 As a final comment, for general convex hulls, the argument for the upper bound value of the function over the convex hull trivially extends, defined as the largest function value over the set of points defining the hull.
 The lower bound should be determined using an optimization routine, constrained to the set of point in the convex hull.